puckowski/Cleanbase/README.md

 ## Limitations

 Services must be Node.js services archived in a .zip archive no greater than 50 megabytes in size and which consumes no more than 128 megabytes of memory.
-There is 100 megabytres of storage, persistant across service builds, available under /virtualdisk, to each service.
+There is 100 megabytes of storage, persistant across service builds, available under /virtualdisk, to each service.

+## Requirements

+At a minimum, have:
+- Disk space: 40 GB
+- Memory: 20 GB
+- Compute: 2 vCPU

 ## Installation